 5-HTP is an amino acid.
 Amino acids are substances that build proteins in your body.
 5-HTP is related to serotonin, a brain chemical that affects mood, sleep, and pain.
 It is available as a supplement and is generally considered safe, although some contaminated supplements have caused dangerous side effects.

 5-HTP supplements may raise levels of serotonin in the brain.
 Some studies have found that 5-HTP supplements help relieve depression.
 Some research showed that 5-HTP worked as well as some antidepressants.

 People take 5-HTP for other conditions, including insomnia, anxiety, and obesity.
 There's not enough evidence to know whether it works for these conditions.

 There's no standard dose for 5-HTP.
-For depression, dosages range from 150 to 300 milligrams a day.
+For depression, typical dosages range from 150 to 300 milligrams a day, or sometimes even higher.
 Ask your doctor for advice.

 Can you get 5-HTP naturally from foods?

 5-HTP is not in food.
 Your body makes 5-HTP from tryptophan, another amino acid.
 While tryptophan is in many foods, eating more of these foods doesn't seem to have much effect on 5-HTP levels.

 What are the risks?